flipacholas/Architecture-of-consoles/articles/xbox.Rmd.md

 :::

 Thanks to vertex programs, the GPU can now accelerate model transformations, lighting calculations and texture coordinate generation.
-The latter one is essential for composing [Higher Order surfaces](playstation-2#infinite-worlds).
+The latter is essential for composing [Higher Order surfaces](playstation-2#infinite-worlds).
 With this, the CPU can concentrate on providing better physics, AI and scene management.

 In the case of pixel shaders, programmers can manipulate and blend textures in multiple ways to achieve different effects such as multi-texturing, specular mapping, bump mapping, environment mapping and so on.